rikosintie/Discovery/docs/Using_PowerShell.md

 ```text
 ```

-You see the path to the file by running:
+You can see the path to the file by running:

 ```PowerShell
  echo $profile